IbukunGracey/ollama-projects/ai-webpage-chat/README.md

 ### AI Webpage Chat

-This is AI webpage chat uses a Retrieval-Augmented Generation (RAG) system to chat with websites and answer complex questions about the content.
+This AI webpage chat uses a Retrieval-Augmented Generation (RAG) system to chat with websites and answer complex questions about the content.
 It was built using Ollama, LangChain, and Streamlit.